This copyrighted ComputerBob.com post cannot legally appear elsewhere.

-Back when we bought the 4-bedroom house with the 1.5 acres out in the country in the Frostbite State.
+Back in 1993, when we bought the 4-bedroom house with the 1.5 acres out in the country in the Frostbite State.
 I bought a 14-horsepower Sears Craftsman rider mower with a Kohler engine.
 Within the first 2 weeks, its transmission started making horrible noises.

 Sears took it back.
 I paid several hundred dollars more and got a Sears Craftsman 18 horsepower rider mower with a wider cut.
 That mower did a great job for more than a year before it started giving me problems.

 Things became loose and rattled loudly.
 Other things started falling off of it — I spent many hours walking around the yard, following the path that I had partially mowed, looking for bolts, adjusters, and other parts.
 The drive belt broke.
 The mower belt broke.
 And no matter what part it needed, I had to carefully study a multi-page schematic in my owners manual and decipher the exact part number before I could drive to Sears and try to buy a replacement part — even if all I needed was a new mowing blade.
 Then, invariably, I’d discover that the local store didn’t carry that part in stock, so I’d have to order it, pay for it in advance, and wait a week or more for them to call and tell me that it had arrived.